-Yorkshire’s only five star hotel, York’s very own The Grand, is inviting children to enjoy afternoon tea for free with their paying grown-ups this February half term and to celebrate, we were invited along to try it for ourselves.
+We do love an afternoon tea, so we were delighted to be invited along to try the five star version at The Grand, Yorkshire’s only five star hotel.
 Our children – who rarely get to step foot anywhere more luxurious than our (lovely) neighbourhood cafes – took the whole adventure very seriously by spending an hour choosing what to wear and quizzing me about whether they would need to talk like the queen.
 Thankfully, while The Grand might be very grand – as beautiful inside as it is out – it’s also incredibly warm and welcoming.
 Everyone we encountered, from the person who helped us carry the buggy up the steps to the waitress who remembered each of our children’s names, made us feel right at home.

 Afternoon tea is served in Hudson’s, the hotel’s restaurant, where background music and the chatter of other guests (including other families with young children) created a relaxed atmosphere.
 Our four year-old was very impressed by the double layered white linen tablecloth, while the two year-old enjoyed perusing the extensive tea and coffee menu from the comfort of her own grown-up chair so much that she refused to hand it back (we did wrestle it from her eventually).